BluGhostYT/techio-kotlin-starter-pack/parts/1_basics.md

 - Mutable (read/write) variable:

-Using the keyword `var` allow you to declare mutable variables.
+Using the keyword `var` allows you to declare mutable variables.

 ``` kotlin runnable
 // { autofold